Scheduled MonumentsEnglandFaesten Dic, a medieval frontier work in Joydens Wood

 What is Faesten Dic, a medieval frontier work in Joydens Wood?

-Faesten Dic is a medieval linear earthwork located in Joydens Wood, Kent, consisting of a substantial ditch with associated banks that once served as a territorial or defensive boundary.
+Faesten Dic is a medieval linear earthwork located in Joydens Wood, Kent, comprising a substantial ditch and bank that formed part of the defensive fortifications of the region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012979.

 Who is responsible for protecting Faesten Dic, a medieval frontier work in Joydens Wood?